Rotkibird/my-ns-mcp/PRPs/ns-prp-management-mcp.md

 - ❌ Don't ignore TypeScript errors - fix all type issues before deployment
 - ❌ Don't skip permission testing - validate access control scenarios

-This comprehensive PRP provides all the context, patterns, and implementation details needed to build a production-ready MCP server that combines NS Railways API access with intelligent PRP management and task extraction capabilities using API key authentication instead of GitHub OAuth.
+This comprehensive PRP provides all the context, patterns, and implementation details needed to build a production-ready MCP server that provides AI agents with seamless access to Dutch Railways (NS) API data for travel planning and station information, using API key authentication for secure and scalable access.